hark130/keen-risk/slides_raw/08_01-C_Prog-Data_Structures.rst

 ========================================

 What is it?
-    * Comprised of one or more nodes
+    * Comprised of one or more connected nodes
     * Can store a variable number of nodes
     * Nodes contains data and a reference to the next node
     * Memory efficient